ISAACKW/dsc-phase-3-project-v3/README.md

 2. Enhance Customer Service Experience: Since frequent customer service interactions are linked to higher churn, improve the quality and efficiency of customer support

-3. Strategize to Enrol more customer on Voice mail since enroled clients are at a lower risk of churn
+3. Strategize to Enrol more customer on Voice mail since enroled clients are at a lower risk of churning.